trhacknon/Windows-Backdoor/README.md

 ![](images/commands.png)
 # Contributing
-Feel free to submit any possible bugs as I'll be glad to respond to anyone and help with whatever's needed to help fix and improve the program.
+Feel free to submit any possible bugs as I'll be glad to respond to anyone and help with whatever's needed to help fix and improve this program.

 # Disclaimer